HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 - Listen before you transmit to avoid interrupting ongoing conversations.
 - Keep transmissions reasonably short and leave pauses for others to join.
-- Identify yourself using your call sign as required by FCC rules.
+- Identify yourself using your callsign as required by FCC rules.
-- If you want to join an ongoing conversation, wait for a pause and say your call sign.
+- If you want to join an ongoing conversation, wait for a pause and say your callsign.

 Like any equipment, the owner of the repeater gets to set the rules for its use (subject to FCC regulations).
 Keep in mind that each repeater may be a bit different in the conventions that people follow.

 #### Calling on a Repeater

-> **Key Information:** To indicate you're listening on a repeater and looking for a contact, use your call sign followed by the word "listening." {{< link id="T2A09" >}}
+> **Key Information:** To indicate you're listening on a repeater and looking for a contact, use your callsign followed by the word "listening." {{< link id="T2A09" >}}

 Generally speaking we don't actually call "CQ" on a repeater — there isn't any reason we couldn't, but it is generally frowned upon with varying levels of intensity by different members of the community.
-Instead, to indicate that you're listening on a repeater and looking for a contact, use your call sign followed by the word "listening."
+Instead, to indicate that you're listening on a repeater and looking for a contact, use your callsign followed by the word "listening."
 For example: "K2XYZ listening."

 Here are some other common phrases: